cdapio/cdap/cdap-docs/developers-manual/source/getting-started/standalone/docker.rst

 `Docker Kitematic <https://www.docker.com/docker-kitematic>`__ is available as part of the `Docker Toolbox <https://www.docker.com/docker-toolbox>`__ for either Mac OS X or Microsoft Windows.
 It is a graphical user interface for running Docker containers.
-Follow these steps to install Kitematic and then download, start, and connect to an instance of CDAP.
+Follow these steps to install Kitematic and then download, start, and connect to a CDAP container.

 #.
 Download and install the `Docker Toolbox <https://www.docker.com/docker-toolbox>`__ for
    either Mac OS X or Microsoft Windows.